Originally published July 24, 2020.

-When a death impacts a family, it is usually difficult to handle.
+When a death impacts a family, it is usually difficult to handle emotionally, as well as financially.
 Survivors think of all the experiences they’ll no longer be able to share with the individual and how much their lives will change.
 Death can be even harder to bear if a loved one’s death was avoidable.
-If someone else’s negligence resulted in an individual’s passing, the victim’s estate can file a wrongful death lawsuit.
+If someone else’s negligence resulted in an individual’s passing, the victim’s estate can file a wrongful death lawsuit for compensation.

 However, Alabama has some laws that are different from those in other states.
 If you believe someone you love died wrongfully, you should reach out to an Alabama personal injury attorney for advice.
 In the meantime, this article will share some of the basics of wrongful death claims.
 You’ll learn about how wrongful death is defined, who can bring a claim, and how long you have to take legal action.

-Unlike what obtains in some states, only the estate of the victim can file a claim for damages.
+Unlike in some other states, only the estate of the victim can file a claim for wrongful death damages in Alabama.
 This means the personal representative or executor of the individual’s estate must bring the wrongful death lawsuit.
 Most other states allow specific family members such as the spouse, parent or child to file a claim.
 That being said, family members are often named as executors of an individual’s will so the two aren’t mutually exclusive.

 A wrongful death action can be brought against an individual or corporation.
 However, it must be an entity against whom the victim could have filed a personal injury claim if they had survived.
 If you’re not sure whether you have the authority to file a claim or you don’t know who you should pursue, an Alabama personal injury lawyer can help you.